HTRogene/occitan/README.md

 If you use this dataset in your research, please cite it as follows:

-> Hermand, F., Brootcorne, M., Vlachou-Efstathiou, M., Boschetti, F., Fischer, F., Chagué, A., & Clérice, T. HTRogène, Spanish corpus of ground-truth for Handwritten Text Recognition and Layout Segmentation [Data set]. https://github.com/HTRogene/spain
+> Wiedner, M., & Couffignal, G., & Chagué, A., & Clérice, T. HTRogène, Occitan corpus of ground-truth for Handwritten Text Recognition and Layout Segmentation [Data set]. https://github.com/HTRogene/occitan

 ## Acknowledgments